• HOME

 It might be something big or something small.
 It doesn’t matter.
 Your feelings are valid.
 Being honest with your triggers will help you navigate situations and be less defensive when it comes up.

 When you know these triggers, you can create specific responses when people ask you about them that you can keep using.
-Think about PR moves and being a celebrity and say, “we are figuring things out as we go..”
+Think about PR moves and being a celebrity and say, “We are figuring things out as we go..”

 If these triggers keep coming up and you need help to handle them, speak to a professional to help you come up with steps and a deeper dive into your emotions.